MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 ## Install WinUI 3 Preview 2

 WinUI 3 Preview 2 includes Visual Studio project templates to help get started building apps with a WinUI-based user interface, and a NuGet package that contains the WinUI libraries.
+Ensure your system has a NuGet Package Source enabled for **nuget.org**.
+For more information, see https://docs.microsoft.com/nuget/consume-packages/configuring-nuget-behavior.

 To install WinUI 3 Preview 2, follow these steps.

 > [!NOTE]
 > You can also clone and build the WinUI 3 Preview 2 version of the [XAML Controls Gallery](#xaml-controls-gallery-winui-3-preview-2-branch).